midzer/beerbase/content/breweries/cooperstown-brewing-company/strike-out-stout.md

 srm: 0
 upc: 0
 ---
-\Strike Out\" is brewed with 6 malts including a balanced portion of chocolate and crystal malts.
+Strike Out" is brewed with 6 malts including a balanced portion of chocolate and crystal malts.
 It is also brewed with 5% flaked oats for a velvet-like mouth feel.
 English pale